pharo-open-documentation/pharo-wiki/General/CodingConventions.md

 **Method name**

 Test method names in Pharo need to be prefixed with `test`.
-This is the way the test framework recognize them as test methods.
+This is the way the test framework recognizes them as test methods.

 In case of a unit test on a method of the tested class, the name should be prefixed by `test` followed by the name of the method to test.